openid/AppAuth-iOS/README.md

 > #### :bulb: Alternative: Custom URI Schemes
 > Custom URI schemes are also supported on macOS, but some browsers display
-> an interstitial which reduces the usability.
+> an interstitial, which reduces the usability.
 For an example on using custom
 > URI schemes with macOS, See `Example-Mac`.

-To receive the authorization response using a local HTTP server, first you need to have an instance variable in your main class to retain the HTTP redirect handler.
+To receive the authorization response using a local HTTP server, first you need to have an instance variable in your main class to retain the HTTP redirect
+handler:

 ```objc
 OIDRedirectHTTPHandler *_redirectHTTPHandler;
 ```

-Then, as the port used by the local HTTP server varies, you need to start it before building the authorization request in order to get the exact redirect URI to use.
+Then, as the port used by the local HTTP server varies, you need to start it before building the authorization request, in order to get the exact redirect URI to use:

 ```objc
 static NSString *const kSuccessURLString =